 A combination of a retrospective and a prospective multicentre cohort study will be conducted comparing non-operative management (NOM), splenic artery embolization (SAE) and splenectomy in patients with splenic injury after blunt abdominal trauma.
+This protocol is designed for the retrospective part of the study.
 This is supplemented with a systematic review of the literature that will be written according to the PRISMA criteria [13].

 The literature search will consist of a staged process in order to retrieve all relevant articles.
 First, an extensive literature search will be done using PubMed, Cochrane, and PsycINFO and the publication date between January 2005 until the date of the search.
 The reference lists will be canned to identify relevant articles that did not appear during the literature search.
 This search will result in an overview of the latest opinions with insight in state-of-the-art management of traumatic spleen injury.
 The total duration of the project is 48 months.